 Upcoming changes for this guidance

 This content will be strengthened so it more completely reflects our commitment to practice framed by te Tiriti o Waitangi, based on a mana-enhancing paradigm for practice, and drawing from Te Ao Māori principles of oranga to support mana tamaiti, whakapapa and whanaungatanga.
 We each need to consider how we can apply these principles to our practice when reading this guidance.
 The following resources provide support:

 Practice for working effectively with Māori

 Our practice shift

 Under 'Decision-making about their own lives', we have added content about the right of tamariki and rangatahi to change their name and about marriage when the chief executive is a guardian.

 What are tamariki and rangatahi rights and entitlements

 This guidance encompasses three regulations in the National Care Standards:

-Whenever we are practising in a way which supports the Care Standards being realised, tamariki and rangatahi will be able to say:
+When we provide the quality of care that the Care Standards call for, tamariki and rangatahi will be able to say:

 “I know what I can expect when I am in care and what my rights are”